niralishah-crest/DataMinrPulseSentinelIntegration/README.md

 1. Obtain Dataminr Pulse user ID/password and API client ID/secret from your Dataminr Customer Success Manager (CSM).

 ### STEP 2 - Configure Watchlists in Dataminr Pulse portal.
-1. Login to the Dataminr Pulse website (app.dataminr.com).
+1. Login to the Dataminr Pulse [website](https://app.dataminr.com).
 2. Click on the settings gear icon, and select “Manage Lists.”
 3. Select the type of Watchlist you want to create (Cyber, Topic, Company, etc.) and click the “New List” button.
 4. Provide a name for your new Watchlist, and select a highlight color for it, or keep the default color.